libanmohamed496/Risk-sensitivity-estimation/README.md

 # Risk sensitivity estimation

+This repository contains the output produced by a 3-week research project hosted by UMN's Institue for Mathematics and its Applications with industry partners at Securian Financial.
+The project involved a two-tiered process for estimating risk sensitivities, first by producing Monte Carlo estimates for given market conditions and then by interpolating between those estimates.
+All work included in this repository is my own (Liban's), except for five_pt_reg.py, which is due to Radmir Sultamuratov.

 Where to start: the following is quite **tl;dr**, so feel free to jump in by looking at these two notebooks.
-For results and pictures, look at the second:
+For results and pictures, just look at the second:

     gmab_model writeup.ipynb
     Sr regression writeup.ipynb